How do we know what human foods are safe for dogs?

 Avocados- contain a substance called persin, which can cause vomiting and diarrhea.
 Highly not recommended.

 Oranges and Other Citrus Fruit– Citric Acid and lead to nervous system depression.
 Vomiting and diarrhea.
 Not recommended at all.

 Coconut- The high levels of potassium can be very toxic.
 Make sure you always check to see the amount of any coconut oils used.

 Chocolate, coffee, and caffeine– These are highly toxic.
-They contain chemicals called methylxanthines, The chemicals can cause vomiting, an abnormal heart rate, seizures, and sometimes death.
+Also,they contain chemicals called methylxanthines, The chemicals can cause vomiting, an abnormal heart rate, seizures, and sometimes death.

 IceCream- this can be very high in sugar and can contain artificial sweeteners.
-Stay clear of it.
+Furthermore, I would stay clear of it.

 Xylitol – This can cause death and is highly toxic.
 It is added to many of our human foods.
 Please check your labels.

 Bread Dough- this can cause bloat and gas build-up.
-Wich can lead to other complications.
+Wich also, can lead to other complications.

 Alcohol- Can cause coma, seizures, and death.
 Stay clear!